mr-smithers-excellent/docker-build-push/README.md

 ### GitHub Docker Registry

 * It is assumed you'll be pushing the image to a repo inside your GitHub organization, unless you set `githubOrg`
-* Provider the image name in `github-repo-name/image-name` format
+* Provide the image name in `github-repo-name/image-name` format
 * Provide either the `${{ github.actor }}` or an alternate username for Docker login (with associated token below)
 * Pass the default GitHub Actions token or custom secret with [proper push permissions](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token)